-Steps you can take to defend against phishing, smishing and other forms of cyber attack
+Steps you can take to help defend yourself against phishing and other cyber threats

 - Avoid clicking on links or attachments from untrusted sources.

-- Educate employees to be alert to emails, messaging and phone calls that may be fraudulent.
+- Educate employees to identify and report emails, messaging and phone calls that may be fraudulent.

-- Use verified contact information from within the company’s internal contact management system when verifying requests to change information or transfer funds.
+- Use confirmed contact information from within the company’s internal contact management system when verifying requests to change information or transfer funds.

 - Require multiple-person approvals for account and financial change requests.